An Investigation of the (In)effectiveness of Counterfactually Augmented Data

-In sum, we show that current CAD datasets are limited by the specific robust features that are perturbed, and can exacerbate existing spurious correlations.
-Our results highlight the importance of increasing diversity of counterfactual perturbations in crowdsourcing: We need to elicit more diverse edits of examples, and collect targeted counterfactual examples that fix bugs in current models.\footnote{Code is available at \url{https://github.com/joshinh/investigation-cad}.}
+In sum, we show that while CAD can help the model ignore spurious feature, its effectiveness in current CAD datasets is limited by the set of robust features that are perturbed.
+Furthermore, CAD may exacerbate spurious correlations in existing benchmarks.
+Our results highlight the importance of increasing the diversity of counterfactual perturbations during crowdsourcing: We need to elicit more diverse edits of examples that make models more robust to the complexity of language.